Award-winning design studio, Inhouse, has completed the interior of a privately-owned manor house in Franschhoek in the picturesque Cape Winelands.

 South African cities are experiencing a growing influx of people which has a massive impact on the quality of urban life.
 According to the Worldbank, South Africa’s urban population for 2013 was a staggering 64%.
-Never before in the history of mankind have so many people relocated to cities on such a scale.

 An empty shipping container is turned into a garden retreat with floor-to-ceiling sliding windows, air conditioning and comfortable seating.
 The roof of the container is planted up to soften the hard steel edges.

 Vera Lachia designs homes in Portugal that not only reflect a more relaxed lifestyle, but also incorporate the use of natural materials and contemporary style that's fresh and extraordinary.